KimmoKAhola/The-IoT-Temperature-Observer/README.md

 <p align="center">
       <img src="https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/telegram-bot-instructions.png" alt="telegram-bot-instructions">
 </p>

+1. Click on the link to open the chat.
+2. Store the api key in your .env file and keep it secret.
-You now have your own telegram bot to send notifications to yourself or your friends!
+3. You now have your own telegram bot to send notifications to yourself or your friends!

 ### Tools needed to implement the .NET API